jklukas/withenv/README.md

 *How is this different from [envcrypt](https://github.com/whilp/envcrypt)?*

-It's very similar, but addresses a few usability issues I had with envcrypt.
+It's similar in many ways, but the implementation is shell script rather than Go and the interface is different, aiming to resolve some usability issues I had with envcrypt.

 First, I wanted more flexibility for envfiles.
 `envcrypt` defines its own restricted file format for environments whereas `withenv` expects shell scripts and `source`s them in the shell.
-If you're comfortable with shell scripting, that means you already understand how quoting will behave.
-It also means that you can define some variables in terms of other variables already defined.
+If you're comfortable with shell scripting, that means you already understand how quoting will behave in envfiles.
+It also means that you can define some variables in terms of other variables already defined or use some logic.
 You can even have dependent envfiles that build a new variable based on values defined in previous envfiles.

 Second, I wanted command completion.
 I found that with `envcrypt`, I would often construct a command using shell completion features, then return to the beginning of the line to add the `envcrypt envfile` part.
-Or I would often resort to command history rather than retyping a command.
+Or I would resort to command history rather than retyping a command.
 [mdub/withenv](https://github.com/mdub/withenv), on which this project is based, provided some completion pieces and the concept of a known directory for envfiles.